buda-base/public-digital-library/BDRC_Embedded_Reader.md

 </html>
 ```

-You can also use a button to show the viewer only when needed:
+You can also use button(s) to show the viewer only when needed:
 ```html
 <!DOCTYPE html>
 <html lang="en">